mintster/nixmash-spring/README.md

 public class MailSettings {
 ```

 ##Installation - Solr##

 Configure Solr as normally on your development machine.
 Documents are included in `/dev/solr/docs` and scripts to populate the Solr Url and Embedded Servers located in `/dev/solr`.
 Script name: `refreshSolr.sh`.
 It contains additional installation instructions.

 The Solr Project demonstrates both Embedded Solr and Http Solr ("dev" and "prod" Profiles respectively.)
 Configure these in an external `solr.properties` file.
 Same configuration as **external.properties** and **mail.properties** files discussed above.
 Set `solr.properties` file location in **Solr** project `common/SolrSettings.java` `@PropertySource` value.

+##Installation - File Uploads##

+You will need to create a physical `/files`  storage area to upload Profile Images.
+On a WAR deployment (like at [http://nixmashspring.daveburkevt.com](http://nixmashspring.daveburkevt.com)) you could use Apache2 mod_proxy to support those physical locations.
+For development at `http://localhosty:9000` you could create a soft-link to the `/files` location.
+See [Profile Image Uploads: On Image File Storage](http://nixmash.com/java/profile-image-uploads-on-image-file-storage/) for details on creating a soft-link.
+See [Deploying Your Spring Boot WAR Application](http://nixmash.com/java/deploying-your-spring-boot-war-application/) on adding a `/files` alias in Apache2.

 ##References##